kstudent/astli/README.md

 ## Usage

-Run `java -jar astli.jar` to a list options and parameters.
+Run `java -jar astli.jar` to list all options and parameters.

 ## Notice